oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     source SCRIPT ARG*

-Executes SCRIPT with given ARGs in the context of the current shell.
-It will modify existing variables.
+Execute SCRIPT with the given ARGs, in the context of the current shell.
+That is, existing variables will be modified.

+---

+Oils extension: If the SCRIPT starts with `///`, we look for scripts embedded in the `oils-for-unix` binary.
+Example:

+    source ///osh/two.sh     # load embedded script

+    : ${LIB_OSH=fallback/dir}
+    source $LIB_OSH/two.sh   # same thing

+The [LIB_OSH][] form is useful for writing a script that works under both bash and OSH.

+- Related: the [cat-em][] tool prints embedded scripts.

+[LIB_OSH]: chap-special-var.html#LIB_OSH
+[cat-em]: chap-front-end.html#cat-em

 ### eval